 ●Thin tires are not ideal for lean angles and high speed cornering as there is less side grip upon leaning the bike for a sudden sharp turn.

 ●Thin tires may cause the rider to lose balance if they ride on uneven surfaces.
-If your ebike gets stuck in a ditch you’ll have to actually pedal your way out in order to carry on your way.
+If your electric bike gets stuck in a ditch, you’ll have to pedal your way out to carry on your way.

-●You can’t over throttle on the ebike unless the roads are clear and there are no obstructions or traffic about.
-Overthrottling can lead to accidents while commuting with thin tires
+●You can’t over throttle on the bike unless the roads are clear and there are no obstructions or traffic about.
+Over-throttling can lead to accidents while commuting with thin tires

-●Thin tires are not meant for trail biking or off-roading and can lead to less force while traveling on an uneven path.
+●Thin tires are not meant for trail biking or off-roading and can lead to less force while travelling on an uneven path.

-●You must brake gently so as not to stop at one go.
-This can prove to be dangerous as the ebike will lift off the ground or skid to a halt.
+●You must break gently so as not to stop at one go.
+This can be dangerous as the e-bike will lift off the ground or skid to a halt.
 Braking has to be done gently and in bursts.

-Electric bikes with Fat tires are allured by cycling enthusiasts who love the outdoors.
+Electric bikes with fat tires are allured by cycling enthusiasts who love the outdoors.
 Fat tires provide excellent grip and traction on the most undone terrains.
-These tires are ready for anything nature can throw at them: slippery loose stones, muddy trails or snow plowed roads, these bad boys will take you to places you would've never imagined.
+These tires are ready for anything nature can throw at them: slippery loose stones, muddy trails or snow ploughed roads.
+These bad boys will take you to places you would've never imagined.
 Fat tires were designed to reduce the overall pressure of the bike and rider by having an extra-wide contact surface.
 This helps the tires get a solid impression even when the surface is covered with snow.

-Fat tires make it possible for you to ride your ebikes on the sandy beaches.
-Which is definitely not possible by most bikes.
-If it rains the wide-base tires will not slip and will provide you grip when taking corners.
+Fat tires make it possible for you to ride your electric bikes on the sandy beaches, which most bikes don't have.
+If it rains, the wide-base tires will not slip and will provide you grip when taking corners.

-If your heart is in the out-doors and you do a lot of riding off-roads during the weekends.
+If your heart is in the outdoors and you do a lot of riding off-roads during the weekends.
 Your tires are sure to be facing terrains that have dirt, sand, and grass.
-You can counter this surface by using tires that have aggressive treads that achieve maximum traction in the forest or off-road environments.
+You can counter this surface by using aggressive treads that achieve maximum traction in forest or off-road environments.

-●Ebikes with Fat tires have proven to show more grip on all terrains, even while cornering.
+●Electric bikes with Fat tires have proven to show more grip on all terrains, even while cornering.
 This makes it possible to hit those corners at high speeds and still maintain balance.
-The lean angles are greater and the overall ability to manoeuvre the e-bike is improved.
+The lean angles are greater, and the overall ability to manoeuvre the e-bike is improved.
 Check out more information about maintenance of ebike.

-●With Fat tires you can afford to over throttle and let your hub motors churn out what they can.
-You can cover more distance and rest assured that the ebike is going to remain stable the faster you go.
+●With Fat tires, you can afford to over throttle and let your hub motors churn out what they can.
+You can cover more distance, and rest assured that the electric bike will remain stable the faster you go.

 ●Fat tires are ideal for off-roading and traveling on terrains that are muddy and unstable.
 Taking a trip to the mountains or the forest for a bit of R&R, I'd always recommend Fat tires to those heading out for a trip.

-●You can brake harder while using Fat tires as there are no potential slips or the chance of losing your balance and falling down.
+●You can break harder while using Fat tires as there are no potential slips or the chance of losing your balance and falling.

-●Fat tires increase the overall weight of the ebike making it heavier than traditional eBikes with thin tires.
-The suspension has to be robust and large enough to handle the Fat tires while riding on uneven terrain.
+●Fat tires increase the overall weight of the electric bike, making it heavier than traditional eBikes with thin tires.
+The suspension must be robust and large enough to handle the Fat tires while riding on uneven terrain.

 ●The rubber on the tires tends to go to waste if not utilized appropriately.
-The sides of the tires tend not to get used often and these cause something called "chicken strips".
-This hampers the overall life of the tires and as a rider, you'd lose stability if the tires are not utilized completely.
+The sides of the tires tend not to get used often, and these cause something called "chicken strips".
+This hampers the overall life of the tires, and as a rider, you'd lose stability if the tires are not utilized thoroughly.

-●Greater rolling resistance as the mass of the tire is high resulting in greater power is required and utilized for acceleration.
+●Greater rolling resistance as the tire's mass is high, resulting in a greater power is required and utilized for acceleration.

 ●Suspensions and brakes have to be larger and heavier and have to be thoroughly serviced regularly.
 The brakes have to be powerful enough to stop the eBike with fat tires.